Side-by-side portraits of Jane Fonda from 1960 (left) and 2024 (right)

 Tom Hanks now

 After "Splash," Hanks spent the rest of the '80s and '90s landing a slew of fan-favorite roles in movies like "The Money Pit," "Big," and "A League of Their Own."
 His most famous projects are almost too extensive to name: "Toy Story," "Forrest Gump," "Saving Private Ryan," "Philadelphia," "Sleepless in Seattle," and the list goes on and on.
 With over $9 billion in global ticket sales, Hanks is the fifth-highest-grossing actor worldwide.
-His performances have earned him two Oscars and four Golden Globes and he'll soon reunite with "Forrest Gump" co-star Robin Wright in the 2024 movie "Here."
+In 2024, he also reunited with his "Forrest Gump" co-star Robin Wright in the movie "Here."
 In addition to appearing in front of the camera, Hanks is also a prolific director and producer—he recently produced the hit 2024 Apple TV+ war miniseries "Masters of the Air."
+Throughout his career, he's won seven Emmys, two Oscars, and eight Golden Globes.

 Angela Bassett at the start